 How long is the Newhaven Dieppe crossing?

-The crossing takes approximately 4 hours however this is dependant upon the time of day.
+The crossing takes approximately 4 hours however this is dependent upon the time of day.

 How many crossings are there per day?

 DFDS Seaways currently offer up to 3 crossings per day on their ferry timetable.